azurecitadel/azurecitadel.github.io/workshops/terraform/lab1.md

 ## End of Lab 1

 We have reached the end of the lab.
 You have learned some basics about Terraform HCL files, and gone through the standard Terraform workflow for creating and destroying Azure resources.

+Your main.tf file should look similar to the main.tf file in <https://github.com/richeney/terraform-lab1>.

 In the next lab we will introduce variables, use multiple .tf files, and we'll add and modify to our resources.
 Click on the right arrow to move to the next lab.